coreui/coreui-pro/docs/content/4.0/forms/multi-select.md

 ### Options

 Options can be passed via data attributes or JavaScript.
-For data attributes, append the option name to data-coreui-, as in data-coreui-inline="".
+For data attributes, append the option name to `data-coreui-`, as in `data-coreui-inline=""`.

 <table class="table">
   <thead>